juxor/afaq/markdown/secH3.md

 work of Castoriadis and the development of Autonomist Marxism by over 50 years and is worth quoting at length:

-> _ "the keystone of socialism . . . proclaimed that 'as a general rule, the
+> _"the keystone of socialism . . . proclaimed that 'as a general rule, the
 average wage would be no more than what the worker strictly required for survival'.
 And it was said: 'That figure is governed by capitalist pressure alone and this can even push it below the minimum necessary for the working man's subsistence . . .
-The only rule with regard to wage levels is the plentiful or scarce supply of man-power . . .'
+The only rule with regard to wage levels is the plentiful or scarce supply of man-power . . .' _

->

-> "By way of evidence of the relentless operation of this law of wages, comparisons were made between the worker and a commodity: if there is a glut of potatoes on the market, they are cheap; if they are scarce, the price rises . . .
-It is the same with the working man, it was said: his wages fluctuate in accordance with the plentiful supply or dearth of labour!
+> _"By way of evidence of the relentless operation of this law of wages, comparisons were made between the worker and a commodity: if there is a glut of potatoes on the market, they are cheap; if they are scarce, the price rises . . .
+It is the same with the working man, it was said: his wages fluctuate in accordance with the plentiful supply or dearth of labour! _

->

-> "No voice was raised against the relentless arguments of this absurd
+> _"No voice was raised against the relentless arguments of this absurd
 reasoning: so the law of wages may be taken as right . . . for as long as the working man [or woman] is content to be a commodity!
 For as long as, like a sack of potatoes, she remains passive and inert and endures the fluctuations of the market . . .
-For as long as he bends his back and puts up with all of the bosses' snubs, . . . the law of wages obtains.
+For as long as he bends his back and puts up with all of the bosses' snubs, . . . the law of wages obtains. _

->

-> "But things take a different turn the moment that a glimmer of consciousness stirs this worker-potato into life.
-When, instead off dooming himself to inertia, spinelessness, resignation and passivity, the worker wakes up to his worth as a human being and the spirit of revolt washes over him: when he bestirs himself, energetic, wilful and active . . . [and] once the labour bloc comes to life and bestirs itself . . . then, the laughable equilibrium of the law of wages is undone."_ [Emile Pouget, **Direct Action**, pp. 9-10]
+> _"But things take a different turn the moment that a glimmer of consciousness stirs this worker-potato into life.
+When, instead of dooming himself to inertia, spinelessness, resignation and passivity, the worker wakes up to his worth as a human being and the spirit of revolt washes over him: when he bestirs himself, energetic, wilful and active . . . [and] once the labour bloc comes to life and bestirs itself . . . then, the laughable equilibrium of the law of wages is undone."_ [Emile Pouget, **Direct Action**, pp. 9-10]

 And Marx, indeed, had compared the worker to a commodity, stating that labour power _"is a commodity, neither more nor less than sugar.
 The former is